 Upon registering, an NMS match code number will be generated; this number will be required to complete the program application.

 Personal Statement: Submit a personal statement.
 Take this opportunity to tell us more about yourself that can not be garnered from your CV, transcripts, etc. and how these experiences or attributes relate to Genetic Counseling.
 The personal statement is a very important piece of the application review so this is your opportunity to shine.

 The essay should be between 500 & 800 words, single-spaced, 12-point font (Calibri is preferred).

 Applicants are required to submit official transcripts from all colleges and universities they have attended.
 This includes any study-abroad programs or transfer credit not reflected on undergraduate transcripts with full course titles and final grades.

 If your courses were completed outside of the United States, you must submit a course-by-course evaluation from World Education Services.

 All transcripts/evaluations should be sent to TJAPP at the following address with the Transcript Matching Form:

 Three Letters of Reference Required

 Letters of reference should be written by people who can comment from personal knowledge on the applicant's academic qualifications.
 Letters from individual faculty and one from a genetic counselor and/or geneticist are preferred.

-The assigned institution code for Jefferson College of Biomedical Sciences is 2999.
+The assigned institution code for Jefferson College of Life Sciences (formerly Biomedical Sciences) is 2999.